CodeLouisville/FEWD-PetShop/README.md

 ### Project Requirements:

-Create a simgle page website for your final project, that meets the current Front-End Web Developement Project Requirements.
+Create a single page website for your final project, that meets the current Front-End Web Developement Project Requirements.

 Full Requirements can be found: [FEWD Project Requirements](XXXXXXX)